mkh1n/brain-games/README.md

 ## Installation and first launch ##

-Сlone the repository to a local pc and enter this command in the root of the repository:
+Download zip-file to a local pc, extract it, and enter this command in the root of the project:

     $ sudo npm link [![asciicast](https://asciinema.org/a/ER0BnyuTA7jZQDg3FpwAgAw0G.svg)](https://asciinema.org/a/ER0BnyuTA7jZQDg3FpwAgAw0G)